Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Results

 Porosity values derived using this model are presented in Figure~\ref{fig:porositymap}.
 Note that we extract the minimum porosity over the full grain-size range of 1~$\mu$m~–~10~cm.
 Restricting the range to 1~$\mu$m~–~1~mm increases the minimum porosity by approximately 5\%.
-The average porosity is 0.61~$\pm$~0.1 (1$\sigma$), consistent with the porosity of the upper centimeter of Europa's surface derived from ALMA observations \citep[0.64~$\pm$~0.08,][]{Thelen2024}.
+The average porosity in Figure is 0.61~$\pm$~0.1 (1$\sigma$), consistent with the porosity of the upper centimeter of Europa's surface derived from ALMA observations \citep[0.64~$\pm$~0.08,][]{Thelen2024}.
+Propagating the thermal inertia uncertainty as above yields a 95\% confidence interval of 0.36~-~0.76 on the minimum porosity.
 The spatial distribution of porosity follows that of thermal inertia: maximum porosities (generally higher than 0.7) are found in equatorial regions of the leading hemisphere, whereas the trailing hemisphere and higher latitudes exhibit lower porosities (between 0.45 and 0.6).
-For some locations (e.g., \textit{Pwyll} crater), the thermal inertia is too high to constrain the porosity: the entire assumed porosity range (0.26-0.84) in our conductivity models produces acceptable fits, leading to a degenerate solution.
+For some locations (e.g., Pwyll crater), the thermal inertia is too high to constrain the porosity: the entire assumed porosity range (0.26-0.84) in our conductivity models produces acceptable fits, leading to a degenerate solution.
 In these cases, only a lower bound of 0.26 can be reported, corresponding to the minimum value assumed in our model.
-The elevated thermal inertia at \textit{Pwyll} crater also argues against the presence of amorphous ice at these locations, which is typically associated with low thermal inertia material \citep[Figure~\ref{fig:illustrationmethod_amorphous}][]{Ferrari2016}.
+The elevated thermal inertia at Pwyll crater also argues against the presence of amorphous ice at these locations, which is typically associated with low thermal inertia material \citep[Figure~\ref{fig:illustrationmethod_amorphous},][]{Ferrari2016}.

 If amorphous ice is assumed, no constraint can be placed on the quality of grain contacts.
 Indeed, both the loose and tight models (Figure~\ref{fig:illustrationmethod_amorphous}) yield minimum and maximum grain sizes consistent with spectroscopic estimates.
 For the tight model, an upper limit on porosity of $\sim$0.5 can be inferred.
 For the loose model, no meaningful constraint on porosity is obtained, although the grain size can be constrained between 180 and 800~$\mu$m.
 Spectroscopic studies suggest that amorphous ice should be confined to the first millimeter of the surface \citep{Hansen2004,Ligier2016,Cartwright2025} at $\sim100~\mu$m grain size \citep{CruzMermy_MicrophysicsEuropaSurface_I2025}, with crystalline ice dominant at greater depths.
 Even in equatorial regions with the lowest thermal inertia, the thermal skin depth exceeds 3~mm, implying that most of the thermally probed ice is crystalline.
 We therefore consider the porosity derived from the crystalline tight model to be more reliable and present the amorphous case only for completeness.